shlomokoren/spring-boot-throttling/spring-boot-throttling-example/README.md

 ### spring-boot-throttling-example
 Sample web application for spring-boot-throttling

-To run this app
+To run this app type the following in terminal:
 ```
-mvn spring-boot:run
+$ mvn spring-boot:run
 ```

-To run tests
+To run tests:
 ```
-mvn test
+$ mvn test
 ```